-The A67 is important for the accessibility of the south of the Netherlands and for goods transport.
-There are often problems with the flow of traffic on this busy road, particularly during the rush hour.
-Around 25 to 40 percent of the vehicles on it are lorries.
-Accidents, which lead to long delays, occur regularly and this is why we need to look at how the flow of traffic on the A67 can be improved.
+The A67 is important for the accessibility of the south of the Netherlands and for goods traffic.
+It is a busy road which is particularly prone to hold-ups during the rush hour.
+Between 25 and 40 percent of the vehicles using this road are trucks carrying goods.
+The A67 road is also prone to accidents, and these cause severe delays.
+For that reason, we are looking for ways to improve the flow of traffic on the A67.

 This is being examined in the 'A67 Investigation (Verkenning A67)'.
 The start decision for this investigation was signed by Minister Schultz van Haegen and Mr Van der Maat and Mr Van der Broeck, members of the Provincial Executives of North Brabant and Limburg respectively, in October 2016.
-The investigation is looking especially at how new innovative technologies in the field of mobility and traffic management can contribute to getting all the private vehicles and lorries on the road to where they need to be smoothly and efficiently.
+The investigation looked especially at how new innovative technologies in the field of mobility and traffic management can contribute to getting all the private vehicles and lorries to their destinations smoothly and efficiently.
 The A67 Investigation is focusing on the section between the Leenderheide traffic junction in Eindhoven and the Zaarderheiken traffic junction near Venlo.

 On 27 September 2017, SmartwayZ.NL's programme council approved a proposal for further research into three clusters of measures to tackle the problems on the A67.
 These three clusters vary from smart mobility to small-scale infrastructural measures to increasing road capacity, and possible combinations of some or all of them.
 This top-level decision concluded the analytical phase of the MIRT exploratory study.

 The three clusters of measures were researched in 2017 and 2018 as part of the appraisal phase of the MIRT exploratory study.
 The measures deemed likely to have effect were elaborated during the appraisal phase, and the effects on the natural environment, water, cultural history, etc., were brought into perspective.